Canon T6 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
+Both the T6 and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The K-3 II was replaced by the Pentax K-3 III, while the T6 was followed by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon T6 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.